 Child Find requires school districts to have a process for identifying and evaluating children who may need special education and related services, such as counseling or speech therapy.
-Even infants and toddlers can be evaluated.
-They can then start receiving the help they need for learning disabilities and developmental delays through the government’s early intervention programs.
+Even children as young as infants and toddlers can be evaluated.
+If a child qualifies for needing additional support, they can start receiving the help they need for learning disabilities and developmental delays through the government’s early intervention programs.
 These programs help parents find out if their young children are on track.
 Then, if needed, the programs can connect families with appropriate services early in the child’s life.

-Reading is the most important skill that students develop in Kindergarten.
-Our full day program provides a deeper understanding of language arts, with a focus on the literacy elements of phonics, vocabulary, comprehension, science, and social studies.
-Kindergarten students will begin their knowledge of mathematics by understanding the relationship between numbers and quantities and build a foundation for understanding place value.
+Reading and number sense are the most important skills that students develop in Kindergarten.
+Our full day program (8:00 AM to 2:00 PM) provides a deeper understanding of language arts by focusing on the literacy elements of phonics, vocabulary, and comprehension.
+Language arts is combined with subjects like science and social studies so that children are able to build their skills while exploring the world and its history.
+Kindergarten students will begin their knowledge of mathematics by understanding the relationship between numbers and quantities and by building a solid foundation for understanding place value.
 They will learn to count to 100 by ones and tens, write numbers from 0 to 20, and identify and describe both two- and three-dimensional geometric shapes as well as their relative positions.

 First & Second

-First-grade students extend their knowledge of language arts in significant and exciting ways, learning skills that enable them to read and write more independently.
+First-grade students extend their knowledge of language arts in significant and exciting ways by learning skills that enable them to read and write more independently.
 Students will increase their academic and content-specific vocabulary by reading a variety of literature and informational text.
-As first-grade students learn to write for different purposes, they apply their growing knowledge of language structures and conventions.
-Students in first grade will extend their knowledge of mathematics as they learn to add and subtract within 20, develop an understanding of whole numbers and place value within 100, measure and order objects by length, interpret data, and work with shapes to compose new shapes and partition shapes to create “equal shares”.
+As first-grade students learn to write for different purposes, they’re able to apply their growing knowledge of language structures and conventions.
+Students in first grade will extend their knowledge of mathematics as they learn to add and subtract within 20, develop an understanding of whole numbers and place value within 100, measure and order objects by length, interpret data, work with shapes to compose new shapes, and partition shapes to create “equal shares.”

-For students in second grade, instruction focuses on developing literacy and proficiency in language arts with the goal that all students become lifelong readers, competent writers, and effective communicators.
-Literacy is critical to academic success and is the key to becoming an independent learner in all other subjects.
-In second grade, fluency, comprehension, and analysis are the focus of reading instruction.
-Students apply their knowledge of the basic features of reading to achieve fluency in oral and silent reading.
-Students ask and answer clarifying questions about text, use the features of text to locate information in expository text, and consider the author’s purpose, Students in second grade extend their understanding of place value, build fluency in addition and subtraction, and use simple concepts of multiplication and division.
+For students in second grade, instruction focuses on further developing literacy and proficiency in language arts with the goal of helping students become lifelong readers, competent writers, and effective communicators.
+Literacy is critical to academic success and is the key to becoming an independent learner in all of the other subjects.
+In second grade, skills such as fluency, comprehension, and analysis are the focus of reading instruction.
+Students will ask and answer clarifying questions about text, be able to identify and locate important information within text, and consider the author’s purpose, Students in second grade also extend their understanding of place value, build fluency in addition and subtraction, and start to use simple concepts of multiplication and division.
 They measure the length of objects by using appropriate tools and identify shapes and their attributes.
-They will learn how to model and solve problems involving amounts of money and use picture graphs and bar graphs to represent and interpret data.
+They will learn how to model and solve problems involving amounts of money and use graphs to represent and interpret data.

 Third & Fourth

-Third-grade students deepen their understanding of place value and their knowledge of and skill with addition, subtraction, multiplication, and division of whole numbers.
-Students develop an understanding of fractions as numbers, concepts of area and perimeter of plane figures, and attributes of various shapes.
+Third-grade students expand their understanding of place value and start to cement their knowledge of and skill with addition, subtraction, multiplication, and division of whole numbers.
+Students develop an understanding of fractions as numbers, concepts of area and perimeter, and attributes of various shapes.

 Students in fifth grade apply their understanding of fractions and fraction models to represent the addition and subtraction of fractions with unlike denominators.
 They develop an understanding of the multiplication of fractions and, in limited cases, the division of fractions.
 Students develop fluency in multiplying and dividing decimals to hundredths and finalize fluency using the four operations with whole numbers.
 They find the volume of right rectangular prisms and classify two-dimensional figures into categories based on their properties.
 Students graph points on a coordinate plane to solve real-world problems and interpret the coordinate value of points in the context of the situation.

 Students in sixth grade focus on active engagement with text.
-They are required to analyze, identify, define, explain, integrate, evaluate, compare, contrast, and cite supportive evidence—developing and building upon those skills that were required in fifth grade.
+They are required to analyze, identify, define, explain, integrate, evaluate, compare, contrast, and cite supportive evidence.
 Deeper analysis of literature and informational text continues to be the focus of sixth-grade instruction, although reading fluently and accurately remains a Standards-based goal for all students.